 Inference

 After you've saved and registered your profile with the Scouter Server, you're all set to go with real-time model monitoring.
-All you need is you profile, a ScouterQueue and some data to send.
+All you need is your profile, a ScouterQueue and some data to send.
 Below is a simple example showing how you can integrate Scouter into a FastAPI

 application.